• Homepage

 Truth is, in most cases, the worst thing that can happen if you fail is that nothing will change.

-If you fail to lose weight, you will maintain the same weight.
-If you fail to get a promotion, you will keep the same job.
-If you fail to learn how to play the piano, well, you will not be able to play the piano.
+If you fail to learn how to play the piano, you will not be able to play it.

 In most cases, not reaching your goals will not result in losing anything.
-Things will simply stay as they are.

 Why wouldn’t you risk failing when the worst-case scenario is a status quo?